GabrielOduori/Quotes/README.md

 Steps:
 1. Clone the reposiroty
 2. Run npm install.
 This will look through the package.json and install all required modules.
 3. Run ng serve -o.
-This will open up the application on a browser.
+This will open up the application on a browser using the defaukt port(4200)

 ## License